 At the moment, we are going to generate the initial project layout:

-$ mkdir monorepos && cd monorepos && npx [email protected] helloapp --preset=apps
+$ mkdir monorepos && cd monorepos && npx create-nx-workspace@latest helloapp --preset=apps

-You can now explore your basic project layout, take a look at the README file, and you will be surprised 🙂 how powerful this tool is.
-But let’s move forward and add the first Express backend code.
+You can now explore your basic project layout, take a look at the README file, and you will be surprised by the fact of how powerful this tool is:) But let’s move forward and add the first Express backend code.

 Add frontend application

-As we already have the initial project layout, we are going to generate our first ReactJS application.
+As we already have the initial project layout, we are going to generate our first application using React.
+React.js development services are probably the most demanded part of front-end development, so the choice is justified.

 Generate ReactJS application